sohampal36/Risk-Advisors-Inc---Assignment-/readme.txt

-first go to the master brach
+First go to the master brach

-then download the code
+Then download the code

-open the code in vscode
+Open the code in vscode

-open terminal
+Open terminal

-write "npm i" to install all the libraries
+Write "npm i" to install all the libraries

-then write "yarn start" or "npm start" to run the web-app
+Then write "yarn start" or "npm start" to run the web-app